 I'm sure that the world doesn't need another Oscars analysis.
 And while that hasn't stopped me the past couple of years, real-life concerns have me too distracted right now to forge ahead with any prolonged insight; neither my head nor my heart is in the game.

 — the first montage.
 I'm a fan of montages, but they have to have some point beyond simply "the wonder of movies".
-We've seen all these clips anyway.
+Not to mention that we've seen all these clips.
 Perhaps since the Oscars were notably international this year someone could've switched things up by playing us familiar scenes as dubbed into other languages.
-Otherwise I really don't need to see a moment of Forrest Gump or Titanic (or really even Jaws) in such a bland overview again.
+Otherwise I really don't need to see a moment of Forrest Gump or Titanic or really even Jaws in such a bland overview again.

 — the absence of any sort of on-stage duel between the dual nominees for Best Original Song.